 First of all, it shouldn’t really matter that my husband would feel embarrassed that I couldn’t get an orgasm at some point in our sexual relationship.
 Why would I be more concerned with his ego than with unpacking the reasons behind me faking an orgasm?
 Also, I have openly admitted to him that there were times in the past when I felt the need to fake an orgasm, so it’s not like this will come to a surprise to him.

 So there is my first answer.
 Yes, I have felt the need for faking an orgasm in the past.
-Before anyone starts pointing fingers at my husband for failing to make me come, the reason for my difficulties were medical.
-I suffered from endometriosis for years and in the beginning when the pain was starting to become bad, I didn’t tell my husband.
+Before anyone starts pointing fingers at my husband for failing to make me come, the reason for my difficulties was medical.
+I suffered from endometriosis for years and in the beginning, when the pain was starting to become bad, I didn’t tell my husband.
 Yes, reader, I’d rather fake an orgasm than tell my husband that I was in pain.
 He loved sex and I didn’t want to deprive him of that.
 He also had a hard time coming unless he knew that I was also enjoying myself, so I felt the need to fake my own pleasure just to “get it over with”.

 I do realise how bad this sounds.
 I do now, with my feminist hat on, see how problematic my attitude to sex was, but in my defence, before I became more active on Twitter with my lovely sex blogger friends, I truly believed that in order to keep a man happy (and prevent him from cheating) I needed to make sure he had enough sex.
 Whatever the cost to myself.
 That is how I was indoctrinated by the patriarchy.
 My husband’s right to sex was more important than my comfort.
 Luckily I am more enlightened now.
 Unpacking all this requires a whole different blog post, so let’s just leave it at that.

 This went on for quite a while (much longer than I should have let it), but eventually my husband cottoned on that while I assured him many times that the sex was good, I was really in pain.
 We stopped having sex after that until I got my medical issues worked out.
-Naturally my husband was horrified to find out that I had been faking orgasms for the better part of a year.
+Naturally, my husband was horrified to find out that I had been faking orgasms for the better part of a year.
 He did always feel that something was off, but when he asked I always ensured him that I had a good time.
 Needless to say, we had to work through some issues following that.

 My reasons for faking an orgasm – and many times at that – were wrong.
 I should have just admitted to my husband that I was in pain.
 I would have likely gone and got help sooner then as well.
 But there’s another, more serious, fallout from my year of faking orgasms.
 When I finally had my health issues worked out and sex became enjoyable and desirable again, I found I had lost my ability to come.
 My body was so used to faking it, that I had a hard time letting go and just enjoy the sex.
 I had to relearn how to listen to my body and how to surf the waves of pleasure to the eventual crest.